littleosbook/littleosbook/interrupts.md

                 r Reserved.

 The offset is a pointer to code (preferably an assembly label).
-For example, to create an entry for a handler with code that starts at `0xDEADBEEF` and which runs in privilege level 0 (same as the kernel) and therefore uses the same code segment selector as the kernel, the following two bytes would be used:
+For example, to create an entry for a handler which code starts at `0xDEADBEEF` and that runs in privilege level 0 (therefore using the same code segment selector as the kernel) the following two bytes would be used:

 ~~~
     0xDEAD8E00
     0x0008BEEF
 ~~~

-If the IDT is represented as an `unsigned integer idt[512]`, then to register the above example as an handler for interrupt 0 (divide-by-zero), the following code would be used:
+If the IDT is represented as an `unsigned integer idt[512]` then to register the above example as an handler for interrupt 0 (divide-by-zero), the following code would be used: